astrapi69/csv-worker/README.md

 ## Semantic Versioning

-The versions of java-library-template are maintained with the Semantic Versioning guidelines.
+The versions of csv-worker are maintained with the Semantic Versioning guidelines.

 Release version numbers will be incremented in the following format: